Australian Home Electricity Information

 The following electricity bill details a list of charges, that we reckon only the electricity retailer can understand.
 Yes we have added some simple explanations.
 Though still very confusing!

-ELECTRICITY SUPPLIERS LOVE BILL PAYERS!
+ELECTRICITY RETAILERS LOVE BILL PAYERS!

 Electricity Usage Versus Cost Analysis